wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-dmz-nsg-asm.md

 1. Internet user requests HTTP page from FrontEnd001.CloudApp.Net (Internet Facing Cloud Service)
 2. Cloud service passes traffic through open endpoint on port 80 towards IIS01 (the web server)
 3. Frontend subnet begins inbound rule processing:
-  1. NSG Rule 1 (DNS) doesn’t apply, move to next rule
+  1. NSG Rule 1 (DNS) doesn't apply, move to next rule
-  2. NSG Rule 2 (RDP) doesn’t apply, move to next rule
+  2. NSG Rule 2 (RDP) doesn't apply, move to next rule
   3. NSG Rule 3 (Internet to IIS01) does apply, traffic is allowed, stop rule processing
 4. Traffic hits internal IP address of the web server IIS01 (10.0.1.5)
 5. IIS01 is listening for web traffic, receives this request and starts processing the request
 6. IIS01 asks the SQL Server on AppVM01 for information
 7. No outbound rules on Frontend subnet, traffic is allowed
 8. The Backend subnet begins inbound rule processing:
-  1. NSG Rule 1 (DNS) doesn’t apply, move to next rule
+  1. NSG Rule 1 (DNS) doesn't apply, move to next rule
-  2. NSG Rule 2 (RDP) doesn’t apply, move to next rule
+  2. NSG Rule 2 (RDP) doesn't apply, move to next rule
-  3. NSG Rule 3 (Internet to Firewall) doesn’t apply, move to next rule
+  3. NSG Rule 3 (Internet to Firewall) doesn't apply, move to next rule
   4. NSG Rule 4 (IIS01 to AppVM01) does apply, traffic is allowed, stop rule processing
 9. AppVM01 receives the SQL Query and responds
 10. Since there are no outbound rules on the Backend subnet the response is allowed